taahashakeel/Data-Visualization/README.md

  2. Go to Sketch
  3. Click Import Libaray
  4. Then Click on Add Libaray
- 5. Type the following in the search bar: ControlP5
+ 5. Type the following on the search bar: ControlP5
  6. Click Install